- Who We Are

 Q. How do I join?

-You can get an application at your school, at your UFT borough office, or by writing to: Teachers’ Retirement System, 55 Water St., New York, NY 10041.
+You can get an application by visitng the TRS website or by writing to: Teachers’ Retirement System, 55 Water St., New York, NY 10041.

 Q. How can I get more information?